-If you are a non-UPMC provider and would like to order the Monoclonal Antibody Infusion for a patient under your care, and unable to place orders in UPMC’s electronic medical record, please:
+If you are a non-UPMC provider and would like to order the Monoclonal Antibody administration for a patient under your care, please:

 UPMC is one of the few health care organizations in Pennsylvania offering monoclonal antibody treatment, which is authorized by the FDA for emergency use in the treatment of COVID-19.

-UPMC is using monoclonal antibody infusion treatment products in outpatient infusion center locations throughout western, central, and north central PA.
-These include:
+UPMC is using a monoclonal antibody administration treatment product in outpatient infusion center locations throughout western, central, and north central PA.
+The product is:

 UPMC can administer available monoclonal antibody treatments for COVID-19 positive patients who meet specific criteria and for whom the antibodies may be an effective treatment.